-Having conversed a number of times with Michael from Sydney Rock Art via email, I was quick to accept an invitation to join him and Carolyn on a weekend expedition to photograph an Aboriginal engraving site they knew of in Brisbane Water National Park.
-As well as documenting numerous sites in and around the Central Coast and being a local expert on indigenous art, I was interested in some of the photographic techniques Michael uses to capture engravings.
+Having conversed a number of times with Michael from Sydney Rock Art via email, I was quick to accept an invitation to join him and Carolyn on a weekend expedition to photograph an Aboriginal engraving site in Brisbane Water National Park.
+As well as documenting numerous sites in and around the Central Coast and being a local expert on indigenous art, I was interested in some of the photographic techniques that Michael uses to capture Aboriginal rock art.

 We start with a visit to the Woy Woy engraving site, where Michael points out a number of (sometimes very faint) engravings that I’d not seen documented anywhere else – and we manage to find two new ones.
 Then it’s onto a part of Brisbane Water National Park near Umina, as Michael leads the way up a bushwalking track that ascends from the road, passing some interesting sandstone formations.